aosabook/500lines/cluster/CHAPTER.rst

 If a distributed object store made such a request for every object access, its performance would be dismal.
 But when the node receiving the request is lagging behind, the request delay is much greater as that node must catch up to the rest of the cluster before making a successful proposal.

+XXX I may rip this bit of the code out and move it to a "Further Extensions" section, if I can demonstrate that the implementation is slow but correct without it

 Follow the Leader
 -----------------

+XXX based on the "Leader Elections" section above, this describes the sensitivity of the implementation to rough agreement on the identity of the current leader.
+Basically, if there's even a little disagreement over the current leader, it triggers a "fight" which nearly deadlocks the implementation.

 Further Extensions
 ==================